kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 In MoqTransfork, each FEC frame is transmitted as a separate GROUP with a single FRAME.
 A real-time subscriber issues a `SUBSCRIBE` with an aggressive `Group Expires` value in the milliseconds range.
 The publisher will reset any Groups that have not been acknowledged within this time frame, potentially causing them to be lost.
-This does incur additional overhead in the form of RESET_STREAM and the corresponding SUBSCRIBE_DROP message.
+This does incur additional overhead in the form of RESET_STREAM and the corresponding GROUP_DROP message.

 However, the purpose of this design is to also support higher latency subscribers.
 A VOD or higher latency subscriber can issue a `SUBSCRIBE` with a conservative or no `Group Expires` values.